Evenlii/Evenlii.github.io/_projects/1_project.md

 ## Publication

-We are now preparing a manuscript for submission to *Biometrics*, and an open-source R package 'SAPUL' will be published soon.
-I've presented the poster at the Summer Research Showcased hosted by the Data Science Institute at the Univerity of Toronto.
+We are now preparing a manuscript for submission to *Biometrics*, and an open-source R package 'SAPUL' will be published soon. \\
+I've presented the poster at the 2023 Summer Research Showcase organized by the Data Science Institute at the Univerity of Toronto.
 Check the poster <a href="assets/pdf/SUDS Poster - Yiwen.pdf" target="_blank">here<a>.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">